charmplusplus/charm/doc/charm++/manual.rst

 Two key terms in the Charm++ load balancing framework are:

 - The **load balancing manager** provides the interface of almost all load balancing calls.
-On each processor, it manages load balancing database, which stores the instrumented load data, and controls and invokes the selected load balancing strategies.
+On each processor, it manages the load balancing database, which stores the instrumented load data, and controls and invokes the selected load balancing strategies.
 It is implemented as a chare group called ``LBManager``.

 - A **load balancing strategy** gathers the relevant load data, runs a decision algorithm and produces the new mapping of the